- Public Works

 Fats, Oil and Grease deposits in sewer mains is the most common cause of Sanitary Sewer Overflows (S.S.O.) and backups which are environmentally harmful, inconvenient and costly for affected property owners.
-These educational seminars will explain the importance of combating the issue at the source.
+Learn more about the importance of combating the issue at the source.

 General Grease Best Practices